-NYU Langone doctors’ use of targeted radiation to treat retinoblastoma means that side effects are reduced.
+Our doctors’ use of targeted radiation to treat retinoblastoma means that side effects are reduced.
 However, some children do experience side effects, depending on the radiation therapy and the location of the tumor.
 These can include a loss of eyelashes; fatigue; a sunburn-like redness of the skin around the eye; damage to the retina or optic nerve; cataracts; and irritation to the conjunctiva, the membrane that lines the eyelid and the white part of the eyeball.
 This appears like conjunctivitis or “pink eye.”

-Your child’s pediatric oncologist and radiation oncologist work with nurses, social workers, and child psychologists to help your child and your family cope with the physical and emotional effects of radiation therapy.
+Your child’s oncologist and radiation oncologist work with nurses, social workers, and child psychologists to help your child and your family cope with the physical and emotional effects of radiation therapy.